Four-variable $p$-adic triple product $L$-functions and the trivial zero conjecture: Introduction

-\end{thmA} In the literature, the three weight variable $p$-adic $L$-function for the triple product of Hida families in the balanced case has been extensively studied by Greenberg-Seveso \cite{GS16}, the first author \cite{Hsieh_triple} and so on.
-These works, based on Ichino's formula \cite{Ichino08Duke}, focuses on the $p$-adic interpolation of central values and hence the cyclotomic variable is excluded.
-Our four-variable $p$-adic $L$-function $L^*_{\bdsF,(a)}$ specializes to this three variable $p$-adic $L$-function along the central critical line (See \remref{rem:11}).
-The first attempt to construct the cyclotomic $p$-adic triple product $L$-functions was made by B\"{o}cherer and Panchishkin \cite{BP06Triple, BP2}, where they constructed one-variable $p$-adic $L$-functions associated with three primitive elliptic newforms.
-Their construction is not restricted to the ordinary case but the interpolation formula is less complete and the $p$-integrality of the $p$-adic $L$-function is not discussed.
-Without the Hypothesis (CR), we construct a canonical four-variable $p$-adic triple product $L$-functions but with denominators (See \corref{C:78}).
+In the literature, the three weight variable $p$-adic $L$-function for the triple product of Hida families in the balanced case has been extensively studied by Greenberg-Seveso \cite{GS16}, the first author \cite{Hsieh_triple} and so on.
+These works, based on Ichino's formula \cite{Ichino08Duke}, focus on the $p$-adic interpolation of central values and hence the cyclotomic variable is excluded.
+Our four-variable $p$-adic $L$-function $\cL_{\bdsF,(a)}$ specializes to this three variable $p$-adic $L$-function along the central critical line (see \remref{rem:11}). {To the best of our knowledge,} the first attempt to construct the cyclotomic $p$-adic triple product $L$-functions was made by B\"{o}cherer and Panchishkin \cite{BP06Triple, BP2}, where they constructed one-variable $p$-adic $L$-functions associated with three primitive elliptic newforms by using the pull-back of Siegel Eisenstein series on $\GSp(6)$ and Garrett's integral representation of triple product $L$-functions.
+Their construction is not restricted to the ordinary case, but the $p$-integrality of the $p$-adic $L$-function is not discussed; the interpolation formula is less complete, for example the interpolation at the trivial character is not covered.
+To obtain an explicit and complete interpolation formula, we introduce new $p$-adic sections and archimedean sections in the construction of Siegel Eisenstein series on $\GSp(6)$. \begin{Remark} We put a few words about our assumption. \begin{enumerate}\item The assumption \eqref{sf} on the conductors of modular forms and characters is imposed due to the complexity of choosing nice test vectors in local zeta integrals arising from Garrett's integral representation of triple product $L$-functions. \item The $p$-adic $L$-function $\cL_{\bdsF,(a)}$ may have some poles outside {critical} points.
+Under a Gorensteiness hypothesis of Hecke algebras {(the Hypothesis (CR) in \S 7.3)}, we can construct an optimal four-variable $p$-adic triple product $L$-function without denominators by multiplying generators of the congruence ideals of $\bdsf$, $\bdsg$, and $\bdsh$ (see \propref{P:interpolation}).\end{enumerate} \end{Remark}